MartinHvi/abaqus-syntax-highlighting/README.md

 Dark+
 # Description
 A tool developed for Visual Studio Code to highlight Abaqus .inp .inc .incl syntax.
+Works with VS Code theme extensions.

 # How to Use the Project
 Download all the project files to a separate folder with a recognizable name such as "abaqus-syntax-highlighting" and put the folder in %USERPROFILE%\\.vscode\extensions.